 Note: Article contains affiliate links, meaning at no cost to you, I will earn a small commission on purchases made from these links.

-We recently had to decide on what would be the best option for transporting bicycles with our truck camper setup.
+We recently had to decide on what would be the best bike rack option with our truck camper setup.
 As with almost everything I do, I researched obsessively over different ways to carry our 3 bicycles.
 Here is a look into what we think are the best bike racks for truck campers.

 These were the requirements I had in mind: